sumedhbadnore/CS515_Project_2/README.md

 4. After getting key, you will have to `go north`
 5. Once again you will be in "A Movie Theater", this time `go north`
 5. Now you have reached "The Secret Agent Hideout", it is the ultimate stage. enter `win` to win the game.
-6. If you don't have the key in the ultimate stage, you will lose.
+6. If you don't have the key in the ultimate stage, you will lose the game.

 For example:
 ```